akshaybabu09/NeoBankAccount/README.md

 2. Fill in Personal Details
 3. Access User Home with Token Authentication
 4. Fetch Public Data of User with Phone Number (No Token Authentication)

-## Things To Accomplish
-Login & Logout Functionalities
+5. Login & Logout of User

 ## Explanation
 Once a user submits the create user form, an account will be created with the phone number.
 The ifsc code will be randomly picked from a list of 3 ifsc codes.
 Upon creating the account, a token is shared in the response.
 Using this token, the user can now fill in his/her personal information.